Get a Free Pet Care Service Insurance Quotes

 Claim history: If you have a history of filing claims, your insurance will be more expensive because you'll be considered riskier to insure.

-Coverage limits: You're insurance premiums will be affected by the coverage limit and deductible that you choose.
+Coverage limits: Your insurance premiums will be affected by the coverage limit and deductible that you choose.
 The more you're willing to pay out of pocket when a claim is filed, the lower your premiums will be.

 Michael has grooming shop, Pretty Paws, located in a busy commercial complex.
 One day, a fire broke out and damaged his shop and the equipment inside.
 Thankfully, there were no pets in the store at the time, but Michael had to take a break from welcoming clients because the premises and equipment was unusable.
 Thankfully, he had business interruption insurance, which supported him during the period he was unable to generate revenue.